samma/flow-fields/README.md

 ### To render high res and longer videos
 How to download high resolution videos of your flow field.

 Rendering in very high quality may take a lot of time and make your browser very slow, please be patient.
+Only tested on the FireFox browser.
-Only tested in FireFox on Windows.
-If it does not work please download FireFox and try again.
+Important: when rendering a video, you may have to zoom out so that the entire flow field is visible in the browser, otherwise the video will have errors.
+See https://support.mozilla.org/en-US/kb/font-size-and-zoom-increase-size-of-web-pages for changing zoom levels.

 I recommend going through the three steps below to render properly.
 Change the "seed" number in the link to the number of your flow field!
 See more detail below.